likalium/kali-shell-on-your-linux/README.md

 ![how to know what shell you're using](https://github.com/likalium/kali-shell-on-your-linux/blob/main/assets/know_shell_using.png)

 Like you see, in the CMD column there is the name of the shell you're using.
-Here it's zsh.
+Here it's bash.

 ## Installation of zsh
 > if the shell you're using is already zsh, skip this step